-Cursor Composer Deep Dive: The Multi-File Refactor Workflow That Actually Works
+Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Table of Contents

-Cursor Composer Deep Dive: The Multi-File Refactor Workflow That Actually Works #
+Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off #

-Introduction: Why Multi-File Refactoring Needs Special Handling #
+Introduction: Why I Use a Specialized Workflow for Multi-File Refactoring #

 The short answer: Single-file edits with tab completion don't scale to real architectural changes.
 Cursor's Composer exists specifically for multi-file refactors that touch imports, types, tests, and call sites simultaneously—and using it wrong wastes credits and creates messy diffs.